MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 {% highlight text %}
 Rscript myscript.R first second
 {% endhighlight %}

+The result in your R environment should be: "Arg1: first --- Arg2: second".

 Just an observation.
 The R script have to be in the working directory you are in the Terminal.